 8. Eurovision Lands in Denmark: With Denmark’s victory last year in the Eurovision song contest, the torch has now been handed over to Copenhagen to host this year’s contest for all of Europe to enjoy.
 At the end of April, ‘Eurovision Village’ will plant itself in the center of the city, where various artists and enthusiasts will celebrate the beginning of the musical festivities.
 Then – all heads will turn toward the real deal contest held on May 6, 8, and 10 – with Danish hopes of winning once again!

-9. DIS Optional Tour Spotted the Pope: While the Classical and Renaissance Rome course was off discovering the architectural wonders and grand masterpieces of the Eternal City, they heard word of the pope making a public appearance.
+9. Spotted the Pope: While I was off discovering the architectural wonders and grand masterpieces of the Eternal City, we heard word of the pope making a public appearance.
 Students shuffled through the crowds, to make their way over to the Vatican, just in time to hear him speak.
 Talk about experiencing Roman culture, past and present!

 10. Tivoli Gardens Opened: Although it happens every year, Tivoli’s spring debut never gets old!
 The lawns filled with blossoming flowers, excited Copenhageners, and the old fashioned rickety rides, all give the warm feeling of walking through a fairytale town.
 With the gardens just in our backyard, we have to say it’s worth a visit (or two!).
-Current students, this is a great place to explore in your final weeks here with your visiting family, DIS Buddy Network, Danish Roommate, or host!
+Current students, this is a great place to explore in your final weeks here with your Visiting Hosts, Danish Roommate, or Homestay!